tox-user/AmperTox/README.md

 npm install
 npm run build
 ```
 For development you can instead run `npm run watch`.
-It will rebuild the UI on changes, but you will still need to restart the app to see them.
+It will rebuild automatically on changes, but you will still need to restart the app to see them.

 To make a release build run `npm run build-release`.
 It will create executables for your platform in `build` directory.